 - Input Parameters for the API need to be planned and defined appropriately

 - Execute the test cases and compare expected and actual results.

 |Unit testing||API testing|

 Developers perform it

 Separate functionality is tested

-Developer can access the source code
+A developer can access the source code

-Testers usually cannot access the code
+Testers cannot access the source code

 UI testing is also involved